 Even though Paper looks like Google Docs, it’s not even close to it when you consider the different formats the latter supports for exporting files.

-I was surprised to know; you can export your writing only as PDF, Docx, and Markdown Content on Dropbox Paper.
+I was surprised to know; you can export your word online writing and editing only as PDF, Docx, and Markdown Content on Dropbox Paper.

 #4 Doesn’t block on-screen obstructions

-The user-interface of Paper is clean, but you can still see menus on both, right and left sides.
+The collaborative user-interface of Paper is clean, but you can still see menus on both, right and left sides on the Android app.
 And if you are trying to turn the “Full-Screen” mode on using the menu then good luck to you.
 It’s not even mentioned there.

 Dropbox has also overlooked Focus Mode that you usually find in a writing or word-processing app.